ayeshashafique018/webengineering/README.md

 ## Signup Page

 This is a **practice project** created to learn how to host a webpage on **GitHub Pages**.
-It’s a simple responsive login/signup UI built using **HTML, CSS, and Font Awesome icons**.
+It’s a simple login/signup UI built using **HTML, CSS, and Font Awesome icons**.

 ---